USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 ```
 The Target-First Lab — every section, same seven beats

-  ① TARGET         the output file on screen — nothing else
+  ① TARGET         the output file
-  ② INTERROGATE    "what does this need?"  →  draw the DAG by hand
+  ② INTERROGATE    "what does this need?"
-  ③ REVEAL         snakemake -n --reason   →  the machine asks your questions
+  ③ REVEAL         snakemake -n |grep "reason:"
   ④ PREDICT        commit out loud: how many jobs? which first? what runs in parallel?
-  ⑤ IMPLEMENT      each box on the board becomes one rule (its output + its inputs)
+  ⑤ IMPLEMENT      each process becomes one rule (its output + its inputs)
   ⑥ RUN & VERIFY   run it — did your prediction hold?
-  ⑦ 🔨 BREAK THE DAG    delete / touch / rename one file, dry-run, read the diagnosis
+  ⑦ BREAK THE DAG    delete / touch / rename one file, dry-run, read the diagnosis
 ```

 Two things about that rhythm: